umarquez/Golang-examples/readme.md

 A program that calls two functions,   one recive arguments **_by val_** and the other recive arguments **_by ref_**.
 It uses **pointers** to pass **_by ref_**.

 ## Concurrency & Parallelism
+### Atomicity
+Provides the capability to access a var only one process at a time.

 ### concurrency
 > Is the composition of independently executing processes (_dealing with a lot of things at once_).